SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Introduction

 \section{Introduction}

 Humans are exceptional few-shot learners able to grasp concepts and function of objects never encountered before~\cite{lake2011one}.
 This is because we build internal models of the world so we can combine our prior knowledge about object appearance and function to make well educated inferences from very little data~\cite{tenenbaum1999bayesian,lake2017building, ullman2020bayesian}.
 In contrast, traditional machine learning systems have to be trained tabula rasa and therefore need orders of magnitude more data.
-In the landmark paper on modern few-shot learning ~\citet{lake2015human} demonstrated how hand-written symbols from different alphabets can be distinguished one-shot, i.e. when a letter is shown for the first time.
+In the landmark paper on modern few-shot learning~\citet{lake2015human} demonstrated that with a strong prior hand-written symbols from different alphabets can be generated few-shot and distinguished one-shot, i.e.~when a letter is shown for the first time.

-Few-shot learning~\cite{vinyals2016matching, snell2017prototypical, finn2017model} and related approaches aiming at learning from little labelled data at test time (meta and transfer learning~\cite{hospedales2020meta}) have recently gained new interest thanks to modeling advances, availability of large diverse datasets and computational resources.
+Few-shot learning~\cite{vinyals2016matching, snell2017prototypical, finn2017model} and related approaches aiming at learning from little labelled data at test time~\cite{schaul2010metalearning, hospedales2020meta} have recently gained new interest thanks to modeling advances, availability of large diverse datasets and computational resources.
 Building efficient learning systems that can adapt at inference time is a prerequisite to deploy such systems in realistic settings.
 Much attention has been devoted to \emph{supervised few-shot learning}.
 The problem is typically cast in terms of an adaptive conditional task, where a small support set is used to condition explicitly~\cite{garnelo2018conditional} or implicitly~\cite{finn2017model} a learner, with the goal to perform well on a query set.
 The high-level idea is to train the model with a large number of small sets, and inject in the model the capacity to adapt to new concepts from few-samples at test time.

 Comparatively less work has been developed on \emph{few-shot adaptation in generative models}~\cite{edwards2016towards, reed2017few, bartunov2018few}.
 This is partially because of the challenging nature of learning joint distributions in an unsupervised way from few-samples and difficulties in evaluating such models.
 Few-shot generation has been limited to simple tasks, shallow and handcrafted conditioning mechanisms and as pretraining for supervised few-shot learning.
 Consequently there is a lack of quantitative evaluation and progress in the field.